 We are big believers in the power of food to bring communities together.

 So with Tottenham severely hit by Covid unemployment and food poverty, we set up a free, weekly meal hub at Highway House.

 Over summer awareness grew.
-We fed more people, with more meals – adding hot drinks, fresh produce and snacks – and more volunteers each week!
+We fed more people, with more meals – adding hot drinks, fresh produce, and snacks – and more volunteers each week!

 “There’s a great local spirit.
 Within weeks we welcomed a regular group of visitors – for good food and a chat.
-It’s wonderful to see the communal spirit – people taking a meal for neighbours or local workers.
+It’s wonderful to see the communal spirit – people taking a meal for neighbors or local workers.
 Or taking a whole load for their entire street or community group!”